DennisMadsen/angular-gulp-skeleton/README.md

-# JavaScript task automatisk using Gulp for AngularJS
+# JavaScript task automation using Gulp for AngularJS
 JavaScript task automatisk using Gulp for AngularJS

 Based on John Papa's Pluralsight course.